vipulnaik/diet-exercise-health/best-practices/best-practices-around-foodmarble-aire-2-breath-testing.md

 * Save the breath test results in the SQL file.

-* Remove the mouthpiece and wipe it with hand sanitizer.
-Leave it to dry for about 10-15 minutes before reattaching.
+* Remove the mouthpiece and wipe **only the outer side** with hand sanitizer (don't wipe the inner side as that will touch the device directly when I put it back on; also do not pump hand sanitizer directly onto the mouthpiece but spread it with a finger).
+Leave it to dry for at least 20 minutes before reattaching.

 * Charge up the device while waiting for the mouthpiece to dry.